Collaborative Research/Single IRBs/Reliance Agreements

 Please note:

-• Do not submit these additional Emory-specific forms to NCI CIRB.
-Just upload them in your Emory external IRB submission.
+- Do not submit these additional Emory-specific forms to NCI CIRB.
+Just upload them in your Emory cede review submission.

 After NCI CIRB Approval: Upload the NCI-CIRB-approved consent form to your submission and provide them to other Emory offices (such as OCR) ALONG WITH the NCI CIRB approval letter with the consent form's version date, so that Emory offices can cross-check the two.

-The Emory IRB will NOT stamp your NCI-CIRB-approved consent forms, but will stamp the Site Information and HIPAA Authorization form described further below.
+The Emory IRB does NOT stamp the NCI-CIRB-approved consent forms, but does stamp the Site Information and HIPAA Authorization form.
 We will also restamp older combination forms at amendment and renewal.

 *For VA studies, the consent forms will continue to be stamped with Emory's date of acknowledgement.
 For VA studies only, you should continue to put the main NCI CIRB consent forms on the document stamping template.